 Prayer is talking with God.

-I love this quote by Watchman Nee.
+I love this quote about prayer by Watchman Nee.

-- draws us closer to God and others as it builds healthy strong relationships.
+- Draws us closer to God and others as it builds healthy strong relationships.

-- changes us giving us eyes to see the world differently.
+- Changes us giving us eyes to see the world differently.

-- changes circumstances as we open the road for God’s transforming power.
+- Changes circumstances as we open the road for God’s transforming power.

-- ultimately changes the world.
+- Changes the world.

-If we are living in the will of God, building healthy relationships with God and others, loving well, and accessing His transforming power, how can the world not be changed into a better place for all?
+Friends, if we are living in the will of God, building healthy relationships with God and others, loving well, and accessing His transforming power, how can the world not be changed into a better place for all?

 If you have more questions about prayer, just jump on over to any of my other posts on prayer.
-This is the last in mini-series title The Way We Pray.
-However, you can find more on prayer in the series titled Revive Your Life With the Power of Prayer.Join us for the series The Way We Pray | Develop confidence and grow deeper in your prayer life. #prayer #godslove #momentsofhope Click To Tweet
+The six posts below are the best of the best, but you can find even more quality insight and encouragement about prayer in the series titled Revive Your Life With the Power of Prayer.